AusDTO/disco_layer/README.md

  * python-pip
  * libpq-dev
  * python-virtualenv
+ * libxslt1-dev

+which can be set up with:

+   sudo apt-get install  python-dev python-pip libpq-dev python-virtualenv libxslt1-dev

-Then
+Then (recommended approach):

-   virtualenv .venv
-   . .venv/bin/activate
-   pip install -r requirements.txt
+   virtualenv .venv  # or whatever you want your virtualenv called . .venv/bin/activate  # substitute .venv if you named it differently pip install -r requirements.txt

+Of course, you can install the dependancies in your site-python if you  wish.